 Public safety agencies have provided the following information for cases contained within this database:

 The Cold Case Database continues to be a work in progress.
-Agencies continue to provide both victim demographics, photographs of the victims as well as narratives describing the case details.
+Agencies continue to provide both victim demographics, photographs of the victims as well as case narratives describing the case details.

-Please remember that all of these cases are unsolved and therefore are considered still under investigation, and the case narratives provide limited details as to not jeopardize prosecution.
+Please remember all of these cases are unsolved and therefore are considered still under investigation, and the case narratives provide limited details as to not jeopardize prosecution.

 Once your search results are displayed, you may continue to refine specific search criteria to further narrow the case list.
 Search results are displayed five cases at a time to allow the system to rapidly return results to you.

 Use of your browser´s back button and forward buttons is not supported within the Cold Case web application.
 The PREVIOUS and NEXT buttons at the bottom of the search result page will move you forwards and backwards within the list of results returned.
+If the results returned to you consist of several pages those page numbers will appear at the bottom and you can click on each page to view the results.

 Users may also click the VIEW ALL SEARCH RESULTS to see the entire results of their search on a single page.
 This page has been optimized for printing.
 When your search has returned a large number of records, it will take several seconds or more for your results to be displayed, so please be patient.